buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: 1 minute

 You protect a creature within range from attacks.
 Until the spell ends, any creature that targets the protected creature with an attack or harmful spell must first make a Will Saving Throw.
 On a failed Saving Throw, the attacker must choose a new target or lose the attack or spell.
-This spell doesn't protect the warded creature from area effects, such as the explosion of a fireball.
+This spell doesn' \*\*t protect the warded creature from area effects, such as the explosion of a fireball.
 If the protected creature makes an attack or casts a spell that affects enemy creatures, the spell ends.

 ### Scorching Ray